-Pollution of the world's oceans is a growing and pervasive problem, and that is especially true of the increasing volume of ocean plastic.
-A staggering 12 million tonnes of plastic ends up in the ocean every year, the equivalent of emptying a rubbish truck into the ocean every minute.
-All plastic in the oceans can trap, entangle, smother or kill animals.
-However there is one particular type of plastic pollution that is especially deadly because it is specifically designed to catch and kill marine wildlife: Abandoned, lost or discarded fishing gear, or so-called 'ghost gear'.
+Pollution of the world's oceans is a growing and pervasive Ghost gear is particularly prevalent from illegal, unregulated problem, and that is especially true of the increasing volume and unreported fishing, with overcrowded fisheries, excess of ocean plastic.
+A staggering 12 million tonnes of plastic fishing capacity and conflicting gear types also contributing ends up in the ocean every year, the equivalent of emptying to the problem.
+Moreover, poor regulation and slow political a rubbish truck into the ocean every minute.
+All plastic in progress in creating ocean sanctuaries that are off-limits the oceans can trap, entangle, smother or kill animals. to industrial fishing allow this problem to exist and persist.
+However there is one particular type of plastic pollution that Alongside a lack of proactive measures to address the problem is especially deadly because it is specifically designed to at source, clean up is costly, complex and sometimes damacatch and kill marine wildlife: Abandoned, lost or discarded ging, while there is limited ownership of the problem and not fishing gear, or so-called 'ghost gear'. enough incentive to fish in smarter ways to avoid losing gear.

-Over the past few decades, the fishing industry worldwide has increasingly used plastic in ropes, nets and lines, as well as other fishing equipment.
-Plastic's lightness, buoyancy, durability and cheapness make it ideal for fishing.
-Unfortunately, the same qualities also make ghost nets and lines a fatal and growing threat to marine life, and the communities that depend on healthy oceans thriving with life.
+Over the past few decades, the fishing industry worldwide Even worse, in international waters there is currently no comhas increasingly used plastic in ropes, nets and lines, as well prehensive legal framework in place to protect marine life and as other fishing equipment.
+Plastic's lightness, buoyancy, ocean health.
+This leaves a fragmented system that is focused durability and cheapness make it ideal for fishing.
+Unfortunaon exploiting rather than protecting the global oceans tely, the same qualities also make ghost nets and lines a including regional fisheries management organisations that fatal and growing threat to marine life, and the communities have been slow and ineffective at addressing the problem that depend on healthy oceans thriving with life. of ghost gear, despite knowing about it since the 1980s.

-Fishing gear can be lost by accident or abandoned at sea deliberately.
-Once there, nets and lines can pose a threat to wildlife for years or decades, ensnaring everything from small fish and crustaceans to endangered turtles, seabirds and even whales.
-Spreading throughout the ocean on tides and currents, lost and discarded fishing gear is now drifting to Arctic coastlines, washing up on remote Pacific Islands, entangled on coral reefs and littering the deep seafloor.

-Key findings: the scale of the problem
+Fishing gear can be lost by accident or abandoned at sea The United Nations has recognised this gaping hole in ocean deliberately.
+Once there, nets and lines can pose a threat to governance and the world's governments are currently wildlife for years or decades, ensnaring everything from small negotiating a Global Ocean Treaty.
+Due to conclude in 2020, fish and crustaceans to endangered turtles, seabirds and this treaty is an opportunity to put global rules in place that even whales.
+Spreading throughout the ocean on tides and would enable governments to create effective ocean sanctucurrents, lost and discarded fishing gear is now drifting aries covering at least 30% of international waters by 2030. to Arctic coastlines, washing up on remote Pacific Islands, This is the science-backed goal to protect marine life, preserve entangled on coral reefs and littering the deep seafloor. ecosystems and build ocean resilience to the impacts of climate change.
+While protected sanctuaries are still susceptible to pervasive ghost gear, heavily fished areas of the ocean Key findings: the scale of the problem place wildlife at a much higher risk.